Architecture firm Superkül tucks a quiet, modern house into a bustling downtown neighbourhood

-Flash forward to 2011, when Andre D’Elia, Meg Graham and Deborah Wang, architects at the local firm Superkül, were asked to reconstruct a home and include more living space, though without building up.
+Flash forward to 2011, when Andre D’Elia, Meg Graham and Deborah Wang, architects at the local firm Superkül, were asked to reconstruct a tiny home and include more living space, though without building up.
 Best known for their laneway houses and storefront makeovers, the firm decided to take on the project even though the budget and schedule were tight, with only one year to design and build it.
 Graham was drawn by the project’s ambition, even though, she admits, it was a bit of a challenge.

 Early on they dubbed it the Origami House, and indeed, space unfolds in unexpected geometries throughout the paper-white interior.
 In keeping with Graham’s obsession with “ceiling-scapes,” what’s above is as well considered as what’s on the floor and walls.
 As you walk inside the house, the dormer makes its presence known.
 What appears to be a bulkhead is actually the second level dropping into the first floor, lowering its ceiling by a few feet.
 But further inside, a skylight brings the sun right into the open living space, casting angular shadows across the walls.
 Sparsely decorated with modern furnishings and Canadian art, the adjoining kitchen leads to the backyard’s intimate patio.